imranhsayed/react-workshop/README.md

 To checkout all branches run: `git branch --all`.
 To checkout individual branch run: `git checkout <branch name>`.
 From there on you should be good.

-## Branch Name: 01-react-app-webpack
+## Branch Name: 03-higher-order-component
 ## Branch Description:
-Set up React Application with using Webpack and Babel
+Example for Higher Order Component.
+HOC is function that takes a component and returns a new component.

 ## Installation